How to Stop Puppy Barking | Lionheart K9

 Being prepared is always better than being caught without adequate provisions, but even in the time before crates, it is still possible to help your puppy adapt to his or her new home quickly, and without too much inconvenience.

-First things first- whatever your means of confinement is going to be, don’t wait until you are putting your puppy to bed for the night before introducing the puppy to this new space.
+First things first: whatever your means of confinement is going to be, don’t wait until you are putting your puppy to bed for the night before introducing the puppy to this new space.
 Most people bring their new puppies home fairly early in the day.
 Folks who plan ahead usually bring the puppy home at the beginning of a weekend, so there should be plenty of time to start practicing these things as you integrate your new pup into your home from the very beginning.

 Restrict access to places your puppy shouldn’t be.
 Don’t allow the puppy to go under or behind furniture.
 Make sure you restrict access to carpeting or surfaces that are difficult to clean.
 Make sure the pup has had plenty of time to ‘go’ outside before exploring in rooms you don’t want pup to have access to until maturity, if at all.
-A light leash on a properly fitted puppy collar (cat collars work great for tiny toy breed puppies) in responsible hands is helpful tin keeping the puppy away from tight spaces and potential danger.
+A light leash on a properly fitted puppy collar (cat collars work great for tiny toy breed puppies) in responsible hands is helpful in keeping the puppy away from tight spaces and potential danger.
 Every brief period of exercise and exploration should be punctuated with an invitation to take a few sips of water and the ability to quietly investigate the new living arrangements.

 New puppy owners frequently make the mistake of becoming a constant feature of the landscape from the very beginning and often this sends the wrong message.
 The puppy needs to learn how to be alone and to moderate its own emotions.
 Relieving it from the mild discomfort of being by itself every time it starts to bark tends to create needy, anxious adult dogs who could require remediation throughout their lives.

-Once the puppy has entered the space, leave it alone!
-Retreat to another room and wait there quietly and observe!
+Once the puppy has entered the space, leave it alone.
+Retreat to another room and wait there quietly and observe.
 If the puppy becomes agitated, simply remain stoic and wait until the puppy settles back into whatever it was doing.
-It’s better to start early by helping the puppy self settle, so we can render ourselves non-essential quickly and without a lot of effort.
+It’s better to start early by helping the puppy self-settle, so we can render ourselves non-essential quickly and without a lot of effort.

 If the puppy starts to make noise, ignore it.
-This is easier to do during the day when there are fewer people around to complain. if you have the disadvantage of living in a shared space like a condo or apartment complex, it is important that you approach many training tasks when your neighbors are most likely to be at work for the day.
+This is easier to do during the day when there are fewer people around to complain.
+If you have the disadvantage of living in a shared space like a condo or apartment complex, it is important that you approach many training tasks when your neighbors are most likely to be at work for the day.
 It may be a little bit harder, but it can be done with a little planning and a lot of patience.

 One thing people overlook is not allowing the puppy out of the crate until it is calm.
 I do not permit dogs to exit the crate in a heightened state of arousal.
 The dog must sit, stand or lie down patiently as I approach, and until I extract the dog on a leash and collar.
 This is important because we tend to ‘feed’ the wrong emotional state, creating more excitement, and therefore more resentment for being confined.

 Every approach should be quiet and casual.
-We start initiating a ritual about crate confinement and exiting from the very first moment we bring your new puppy home to help inoculate against stress around confinement.
+We start initiating a ritual about crate confinement and exiting from the very first moment we bring the new puppy home to help inoculate against stress around confinement.
 We practice these things in advance of our need.
-We don’t wait until the puppy needs to go the bathroom before practicing ‘waiting’ in the crate, we practice ‘waiting’ first before the puppy ever has to relieve itself.
+We don’t wait until the puppy needs to go the bathroom before practicing ‘waiting’ in the crate; we practice ‘waiting’ first before the puppy ever has to relieve itself.

-The third factor is ‘being comfortable with being uncomfortable’, at least for the first few days your new puppy is home.
+The third factor is being comfortable with being uncomfortable, at least for the first few days your new puppy is home.
 Make sure your puppy is taken out to relieve itself the very last thing before turning out the lights, and set your alarm every few hours during the night to take your puppy out before he wakes you up.
 The reason this is important is because of the precedent we wish to establish regarding being quiet while confined.

 If I allow my puppy to get emotionally overcome and it starts to make noise and I sympathize or get frustrated and release it, I have signalled that noisemaking is rewarded.
 If I make small sacrifices early and take the puppy out before it makes noise, I am essentially rewarding silence.
 Yes, it is inconvenient, but that inconvenience is temporary.